 Consider it a long-term investment that will ensure your business will last a long time or at least will give you the money to buy a new condo unit to rent out.

 Be it a tenant or a real burglar, there will always be a chance that someone will steal from your condo unit, especially when you hand it over to a complete stranger.

 With the right insurance policy, landlords can get enough funds to replace certain items in your condo unit that have been stolen.
 Sure, you can’t get back what’s stolen from you in most cases, but at least you get enough money to get something better.

-We can’t control how the tenants move or what they do on a daily basis, especially if there are kids.
+Although there are written agreements and rights of tenants, we can’t control how the tenants move or what they do on a daily basis, especially if there are kids.
 If you have pre-installed fixtures or appliances in your condo, there is a chance that your tenant may break it.
 A landlord’s insurance can cover property damage caused by the tenants of the rented property.

 There are several factors that you, as a landlord, can be held liable in the event your tenant gets injured in your rented property.
 As a landlord, it is your duty to maintain common areas and warn the tenants of hidden dangers which you are aware of.
 Not doing these things may be the direct cause of the tenant’s injury.
 Incidents like this fall under “negligence,” which means failure by the tenant to meet the standard of care.

 Aside from maintaining your rented property in its best state, landlords must avail insurance to cover any expenses and legal issues that may occur when an accident happens.

 In the event that your condo is too damaged, say because of a fire or earthquake, your tenant is forced to leave.
 Your condo quickly becomes a liability financially as the income abruptly stops and because you’ll have to spend a fortune to have it repaired if you don’t have insurance.